Quantum-Accelerators/quacc/docs/user/wflow_overview.md

 === "Covalent"

-    The default suggested workflow management solution is [Covalent](https://github.com/AgnostiqHQ/covalent/) due to its ease of use and helpful dashboard.
-If you are new to workflow management tools or primarily care about computing across distributed resources, this may be a good option to conisder.
+    [Covalent](https://github.com/AgnostiqHQ/covalent/) is a workflow management solution from the company [Agnostiq](https://agnostiq.ai/).
+It is currently the default option in quacc due to its simplicity for new users and diverse range of execution options.

     Pros: